 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I've recently found out that there is a flying freehold element on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what should have been a quick, no chain conveyancing.
 Yeovil is where the house is located.
-Can you shed any light on this issue?
+Is there any guidance you can give?

 Flying freeholds in Yeovil are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Yeovil you must be sure that your lawyer goes through the deeds diligently.
+Even though you don't necessarily need a conveyancing solicitor in Yeovil you would need to get your solicitor to go through the deeds very carefully.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Yeovil may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.